sotnikea/LeetCode/TopInterviewQuestions/LinkedList/RemoveNthNodeFromEndofList/README.md

 - 0 <= Node.val <= 100
 - 1 <= n <= sz

-# Follow up: Could you do this in one pass?
+# Follow up:
+Could you do this in one pass?

 ## Solution
+This implementation removes the nth node from the end of a singly-linked list in two passes within a single loop.
+It traverses the list while tracking the current position and dynamically determines when to start following the node that precedes the target node to be removed.
+If the node to delete is the head of the list, the algorithm correctly returns the new head.
+Edge cases such as single-element lists and removing the last node are explicitly handled.
+Time complexity: O(sz) — one full traversal of the list.
+Space complexity: O(1) — constant extra space.